Cornbread Festival returns to Lake Cumberland’s Mill Springs Mill

-Miller John Childers grinds cornmeal July 21, 2023, at Mill Springs Mill.
+MONTICELLO, Ky.
+(July 24, 2023) – The Lake Cumberland Resource Manager’s Office is thrilled to announce the return of the Cornbread Festival at Mill Springs Mill, a historic landmark in the heart of Lake Cumberland.

 The public is invited to attend the Cornbread Festival 9 a.m. to 5 p.m.
 Saturday, Sept.
 2, and Sunday, Sept.
-3, at Mill Springs Mill located at 9135 Highway 1275 North in Monticello, Kentucky.
-(USACE Photo by Judy Daulton)
+3, at 9135 Highway 1275 North in Monticello, Wayne County, Kentucky.

+“Mark your calendars and join us for a weekend filled with nostalgia, delectable flavors, and warm hospitality at the Cornbread Festival.
+Bring your family and friends to celebrate tradition and taste during an unforgettable weekend at Lake Cumberland,” said Jonathan Friedman, resource manager of Lake Cumberland and Laurel River Lake.

+This family-friendly event promises to captivate locals and visitors alike with a delightful celebration of the region's rich heritage and culinary traditions.

 |Date Taken: